revolunet/spreadsheet-to-json/README.md

 - create a new project
 - enable the Drive API
 - in **credentials**, select **create new credentials** then **service account** and save the generated JSON. (privately)
-- the give the JSON contents to the `credentials` parameter in the `extractSheets` call.
+- then give the JSON contents to the `credentials` parameter in the `extractSheets` call.

 Share the target google spreadsheet with the `client_email` from the credentials.json.